jkuler/canary-device/README.md

 ## Device Sensor: Architecture Abstract
 <p>When hundreds of thousands of hardware devices are concurrently uploading sensors data, performance, availability,
 and scalability are questions that needed to be answered while designing the infrastructure to sustain the system.</p>
-<p>In this scenario, I choose to deploy the system on cloud service where scalability, and high availability can be provided within couple of minutes.
+<p>In this scenario, I suggest to deploy the system on cloud service where scalability, and high availability can be provided within minutes.
 The following graphic describes an integration infrastructure design where the application will be deployed</p>
 <div style="margin: 0px auto;">
 <img src="https://storage.googleapis.com/josue-kula-static/design_abstract/josue-kula-Aws-design.svg" width="400" height="400"/>